SELF GUIDED TOUR

 Walk from the start of the Sheep’s Head Way to Glanlough.
 Overnight in the village of Kilcrohane which lies under the shadow of ‘Seefin’, the Peninsula’s highest point.
 Kilcrohane has an all year round population of approximately 300 persons but this number more than doubles during the busy summer season.
 This peaceful, unspoilt Peninsula has some of Ireland’s most beautiful scenery.

 Walk Details: Distance: 16kms.
-Duration: 4.5 hours.
 Max.
 Height: 230m.
 Rocky and grass mountain tracks with some road walking Can be wet underfoot – boots essential.

 Walk from Glanlough along the Northern shores of the Peninsula to Cahergal.
 Overnight again in Kilcrohane which takes its name from the Church of St. Crohan founded in the 8th century.

 Walk Details: Distance: 17kms.
-Duration: 5.5 hours.
 Max.
 Height: 350m.
 Rocky and grass mountain tracks with boggy sections, wet underfoot – boots essential.

 You will be transferred back to Cahergal from where you walk out along to the Lighthouse (look out for the Dolphin and Whale viewpoint), continuing back the Sheep’s Head route on the southern side of the Peninsula to Kilcrohane.
 Overnight in Kilcrohane.

 Walk Details: Distance: 24kms.
-Duration: 6/7 hours.
 Max.
 Height: 240m.
 Rocky and grass mountain tracks with boggy sections.
 Some road walking – boots essential.

-Walk from nearby Ahakista to Durrus along the Sheep’s Head route.
-Overnight at Durrus, a quaint little village located at the head of Dunmanus Bay, on what is called the “Friendly Cove”, one of the loveliest and most unspoilt coasts in Ireland.
-Ahakista is a wooded coastal village with a deep and sheltered harbour, and also has some historical significance, as it is the site for a Memorial to those who lost their lives off this coast in the Air India air crash in 1985.
+Walk from your accommodation, or nearby Ahakista, to Durrus along the Sheep’s Head route.
+Overnight at Durrus, a very pleasant village located at the head of Dunmanus Bay.
+Ahakista is the site for a Memorial to those who lost their lives off this coast in the Air India air crash of 1985.

-Walk Details: Distance: 14kms.
-Duration: 4 hours.
+Walk Details: Distance: 14 – 16kms.
 Max.
 Height: 120m.
 Rocky and grass mountain tracks with boggy sections.
 Some road walking – boots essential.

 Walk from Durrus back to Bantry for your overnight.

 Walk Details: Distance: 20kms.
-Duration: 6 hours.
 Max.
 Height: 120m.
 Rocky and grass mountain tracks with boggy sections.
 Some road walking – boots essential.

 From Bantry you can return by bus to Cork City and by bus from there to the airport, schedules of which can be researched on their website (www.buseireann.ie) .
 Alternatively, you can make your way from Bantry to Killarney by bus, and from Killarney a bus or train to Cork, Limerick, Shannon or Dublin.